 Gilgamesh was the fifth king of Uruk, a Sumerian city-state in ancient Mesopotamia (present-day Iraq, in the Middle East), around 2500 BC.
 Several centuries after his reign, he was immortalized as the central character in the Epic of Gilgamesh, which is the most complete piece of Babylonian literature and the first epic in history.

 The Epic of Gilgamesh was the basic archetype for nearly all epic stories that came after, including literature, movies, and video games, especially role-playing games.

-As the first mythological superhero in history, Gilgamesh has superhuman powers, and is the basic archetype for most heroes and superheroes in history, though he may also be considered the first anti-hero in history; due to the differing morals of his day, many of his traits can be deemed both heroic and anti-heroic at the same time.
+As the first mythological superhero in history, Gilgamesh has superhuman powers, and is the basic archetype for most heroes and superheroes in history.
+He may also be considered the first anti-hero in history; due to the differing morals of his day, many of his traits can be deemed both heroic and anti-heroic at the same time.

 Epic of Gilgamesh